samuelqp/Quantum-Circuit-ECDLP/README.md

 # Quantum-Circuit-ECDLP
-A quantum circuit implemented with Qiskit that solves the Elliptic Curve Discrete Logarithm Problem in polynomial time.
+A toy demo quantum circuit implemented with Qiskit that solves the Elliptic Curve Discrete Logarithm Problem in polynomial time.

 Documented in [main.pdf](main.pdf)